Reverse mathematics: Weak Kőnig's lemma WKL0

 The subsystem WKL0 consists of RCA0 plus a weak form of Kőnig's lemma, namely the statement that every infinite subtree of the full binary tree (the tree of all finite sequences of 0's and 1's) has an infinite path.
 This proposition, which is known as weak Kőnig's lemma, is easy to state in the language of second-order arithmetic.
-WKL0 can also be defined as the principle of Σ separation (given two Σ formulas of a free variable n that are exclusive, there is a class containing all n satisfying the one and no n satisfying the other).
+WKL0 can also be defined as the principle of Σ separation (given two Σ formulas of a free variable n that are exclusive, there is a set containing all n satisfying the one and no n satisfying the other).
 When this axiom is added to RCA0, the resulting subsystem is called WKL0.
 A similar distinction between particular axioms on the one hand, and subsystems including the basic axioms and induction on the other hand, is made for the stronger subsystems described below.

 In a sense, weak Kőnig's lemma is a form of the axiom of choice (although, as stated, it can be proven in classical Zermelo–Fraenkel set theory without the axiom of choice).
 It is not constructively valid in some senses of the word "constructive".

 To show that WKL0 is actually stronger than (not provable in) RCA0, it is sufficient to exhibit a theorem of WKL0 that implies that noncomputable sets exist.
 This is not difficult; WKL0 implies the existence of separating sets for effectively inseparable recursively enumerable sets.

 It turns out that RCA0 and WKL0 have the same first-order part, meaning that they prove the same first-order sentences.
 WKL0 can prove a good number of classical mathematical results that do not follow from RCA0, however.
 These results are not expressible as first-order statements but can be expressed as second-order statements.

 The following results are equivalent to weak Kőnig's lemma and thus to WKL0 over RCA0: